 Keep Up Your Marketing through Email

 Marketing has taken some interesting turns in the last several weeks.
-It feels out-of-touch to run self-promotional television or radio ads when people are anxious about illness.
+It feels out-of-touch to run self-promotional television or radio ads when people are anxious about the illness.
 Billboards and bus-bench ads don’t have quite the same reach when most of us are sheltering in place.
 Networking get-togethers are on pause, and you can’t meet with clients to cross-sell or upsell.

 Luckily, there is one marketing tool that is still readily available—email.
 Utilizing it thoughtfully can be a great way to stay in touch and keep your marketing efforts on track.
 And email offers two benefits that are not always true of other forms of marketing: